KubaBoi/Judo/web/help/help.md

 Rooming list is list of days.
 Mark all days when the person will be occur in hotel.
 It will count number of nights.

 There is an algorithm that does not allow you to mark not continous sequence of days.
-That means you need to unmark from start od end of the row.
+That means you need to unmark from start or end of the row.
 (Not from the middle)

 <img src="/help/images/img15.png">